demian85/gnip/README.md

 The batch size used when adding/deleting rules in bulk.
 (Defaults to 5000)
 - `parser`
 Much like the `parser` option allowed in the [Gnip Stream](https://github.com/demian85/gnip#gnipstream) constructor, you can pass a custom parser handler/library for incoming JSON data.
 This is optional, and defaults to the [json-bigint](https://www.npmjs.com/package/json-bigint) library.
 [More details](https://github.com/demian85/gnip#optionsparser).
+- `cacheFile`
+Internally `Gnip.Rules` uses a file for caching the current state of the rules configuration, the default path is in the directory of the package.
+This optional configuration allows you to change the path as the default one may cause problems in applications where `node_modules` is in a read-only filesystems (e.g. AWS Lambda).

 ## API methods